About Lebanon

 Frequently Asked Questions

 To register to vote in Lebanon, Oklahoma, residents can register online through the Oklahoma State Election Board's website, by mail, or in person at the Marshall County elections office.
 Oklahoma requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Oklahoma State Election Board's voter lookup tool.
-For local municipal elections in Lebanon, contact the Marshall County Clerk's office for schedules and ballot information.
+For local county and state elections (Lebanon is an unincorporated community in Marshall County and does not hold municipal elections), contact the Marshall County Clerk's office for schedules and ballot information.

-Property records for Lebanon, Oklahoma are maintained by the Marshall County Assessor's Office and the Marshall County County Clerk.
+Property records for Lebanon, Oklahoma are maintained by the Marshall County Assessor's Office and the Marshall County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Marshall County, including parcels in Lebanon.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Marshall County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Marshall County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Oklahoma counties provide online property record searches through their county websites.
-For in-person requests, visit the Marshall County offices at the county courthouse.
 The Marshall County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Lebanon, Oklahoma residents are available through both county and state offices.
 The Oklahoma State Department of Health, Vital Records Service, located in Oklahoma City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Oklahoma.
 Orders can be placed online, by mail, or in person.
 Locally, the Marshall County Clerk's office issues marriage licenses and maintains marriage records for Marshall County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.